-My concern is that nothing can be done and she is chronically ill with infection and has been of leviquin for years.
-She has a hard time breathing at nite so is always tired.
-Do you have any suggestions of where to go next?
-Any advise would help.
-Thank you waiting to hear something???
+Question: My daughter, age 46 does not have a septum.
+In her late twenties, she had tried cocaine and supposedly lost the septum at that time.
+She has had two surgeries to clear her sinus and to no avail.
+She is called a “nasal cripple.”
+My concern is that nothing can be done and she is chronically ill with an infection and has been of leviquin for years.
+She has a hard time breathing at nite, so she is always tired.
+Do you have any suggestions on where to go next?
+What are her options for Empty Nose Syndrome treatment?
+Any advice would help.
+Thank you!

 Thanks for your question.
 We have quite a bit of experience dealing with this issue at the NY Sinus Center.

 Many things can cause a hole in the septum, including the use of cocaine.
 One should first make sure that the hole was not caused by a medical illness, as a hole in the septum can be a sign of a life-threatening illness.
 Cocaine diminishes the blood flow to the nose and can cause the tissues to become inflamed, infected and often causes the death of the tissue locally.
 For any treatment to be successful, one must first get the patient to stop using.
 One must also find a doctor who is invested in non-judgementally helping his or her patient, no matter how the hole occurred.
 Treatment of septal perforations frequently requires a lot of work and commitment from both the doctor and patient.